The 5 pillars of personalization at scale.

 Pillar 2: AI-powered decisioning and predictive insights.

 Personalization once relied on manual rule-setting and predefined customer segments.
-While effective at the time, these approaches can’t keep pace with expectations for speed, relevance, and scale.
-AI-powered decision making is now essential for delivering truly personalized experiences across customer journeys.
+While effective at the time, these approaches can no longer keep pace with expectations for speed, relevance, and scale.
+AI-powered decision-making is now essential for delivering truly personalized experiences across customer journeys.

 Key advancements are reshaping what’s possible: